Glenwood, community mettwurst (sausage) making

 Gary Schoening, whose platt Deutsch community of Mineola in southwestern Iowa celebrated its 125th anniversary in 2005, told me that his community commemorates its annual founders day with the local production of mettwurst—not bratwurst, which are not part of the community’s heritage.
 Several families, including Schoening’s, continue to make their own recipe for home or church-consumption only, since the cold-smoked process is not sanctioned by the USDA.

 Schoening’s family came to Iowa from Schleswig-Holstein in 1858 with thirty other families.
 Fleeing the Prussian take-over of their homeland, many residents of the region settled in first in Davenport area and then made their way west to southwest Iowa.
 Ormand Schoening, Gary’s father, like his father before him, farmed 220 acres and raised hogs, corn, and soy.
+Ormand also made about 300-400 lbs of mettwurst a year for family consumption as well as for peddling to friends and local bars.
+During the 1980s Farm Crisis, Gary along with a neighbor and a cousin considered taking over and starting a sausage business, but they ended up buying and running a doughnut shop instead.

 St. John’s Lutheran Church in Mineola has long had an annual mid-February church supper that features boiled or grilled mettwurst as well as homemade sauerkraut, green beans, rye bread, fried potatoes, and banana cream pie.
 Each year they make and sell over 1200 lbs of sausage to church members and neighbors.
 People eat the sausage on the spot and buyextra to take home to mix with meatballs (for spaghetti), in spaghetti sauce, or on pizza--or to eat grilled or boiled.
 Since mettwurst is made only once a year, community members buy it up as soon as it goes on sale.